rest-for-physics/framework/doc/tutorials/How to generate Geant4 simulated data with restG4.md

 The restG4 command receives up to two arguments,

-1. the RML file containning the TRestGeant4Metadata, TRestRun and TRestPhysicsLists sections,
+1. the RML file containing the TRestGeant4Metadata, TRestRun and TRestPhysicsLists sections,
 2. and the name of the TRestGeant4Metadata section to be used.

 The execution of *restG4* follows this scheme,